duolinwang/MusiteDeep/README.md

 ```sh
 python predict.py -input ../testdata/testing_proteins_STY.fasta -predict-type general -output result_test_general.txt -residue-types S,T,Y
 ```
 You can change the type of sites for prediction by setting parameter ‘-residue-types’.
 For our general phosphorylation site prediction, only S, T and Y are acceptable.
 It takes about 15 minutes for running on CPU.
 The warnings can be ignored.
+The current model was trained by data "training_proteins_nonredundant_STY.fasta" which is under the testdata folder.

 For details of other parameters, run:
 ```sh
 python predict.py --help